 How To Not Throw Up: Eight Tips To Avoid Vomiting

 Vomiting can be an unavoidable part of life.
 If you are vomiting, it’s often because your brain has told your body that there is something harmful in your stomach, and it needs to be expelled.
 Vomiting is not an illness; rather, it is a symptom.
 There are various causes of vomiting, but it can be important to remember that the message to vomit comes from your brain as well as your gut.
 The causes for vomiting, and the tips to avoid vomiting, can be mental and physical.
-Keep reading to gain insight into how you can try to avoid vomiting in the future.
+In this article, we’ll explore ways you can try to ease nausea.

 Could your vomiting be related to your mental health?